-Eight miles of trails meander through this beautiful 300-acre woodland preserve where you may catch a glimpse of painted turtles, bull frogs and blue birds among the flora and fauna.
-Kids will love the aviary where they can see owls, falcons and red tailed hawks in action.
-On the premises is also a natural history museum with more live animals on display and other educational exhibits.
+Eight miles of trails meander through this beautiful 300-acre woodland preserve where you may catch a glimpse of painted turtles, bullfrogs, and blue birds among the flora and fauna.
+Kids will love the aviary where they can see owls, falcons, and red-tailed hawks in action.
+Find more live animals at the onsite natural history museum.

 The Sea Swirl

 I love to hit roadside places for authentic eats and this clam shack hits the spot with lobster rolls, codfish sandwiches, and fantastic fried clams (burgers, dogs and ice cream on offer too.)
 The Sea Swirl has been serving up fresh and fantastic seafood for 25 years in a renovated ice cream stand on the side of the road.
 They don’t offer a dining room, but you can dine outside at picnic tables overlooking the harbor, which is even better!